treyhunner/treyhunner.github.com/source/_posts/2025-05-01-how-to-give-a-great-pycon-tutorial.markdown

 We don't learn by putting information into our heads; we learn by trying to retrieve information from our heads.
 Information retrieval attempts, even somewhat unsuccessful ones, are *very important* for helping our brain retain information.

-So, how will your tutorial engage students in the act of attempted information retrieval?
+So, how will your tutorial engage attendees in the act of attempted information retrieval?

 You could:

 - Group quiz: "what do you think might happen if...?"
 - Silently quiz: present a quiz question every few minutes to work on individually
-- Take 10 minute exercise breaks every 20 minutes so students can write code to apply what they've just seen
+- Take 10 minute exercise breaks every 20 minutes so attendees can write code to apply what they've just seen

-Give students a way to know whether they "did it right" as well.
+Give attendees a way to know whether they "did it right" as well.
 But also keep in mind that the focus of any sort of quizzing should be on **taking a guess**, not on getting a grade.

 We don't learn by watching, but by *doing*, so I recommend planning your tutorial around a *lot* of recall.

-## Prepare for the unprepared
+## Prepare for the unprepared 😦

-Since your tutorial is going to be hands-on (see the previous section), you'll probably need your students to set things up on their machines.
+Since your tutorial is going to be hands-on (see the previous section), you'll probably need your attendees to set things up on their machines.

 You could set aside the first 30 minutes of your 3 hour tutorial for setup steps, but I wouldn't recommend that.
-Setup will take some students 5 minutes and others 25 minutes.
+Setup will take some attendees 5 minutes and others 25 minutes.
 Expecting folks who are quick to idle for many minutes isn't ideal.

-If possible, I would recommend writing up prerequisite setup instructions and asking students to perform necessary setup steps *before* PyCon.
+If possible, I would recommend writing up prerequisite setup instructions and asking attendees to perform necessary setup steps *before* PyCon.
 A week or two before PyCon, email those installation and/or setup instructions.
 Then email those instructions a couple more times.
 Yes, that may seem redundant, but redundant reminders can be very helpful.

 Some attendees will register after you send out your first instructions email, some will ignore or skip over emails, and some may even register for your tutorial *on the day of your tutorial*.

-It's helpful to give any unprepared students some escape hatches to get caught up.
+It's helpful to give any unprepared attendees some escape hatches to get caught up.

 For example, you could let attendees know that: